Work with attached Google files

 Note: This feature is available only for Document Management libraries.

-In the Google editor, open the Attached file menu and select an attached file.
-A new tab opens, displaying the attached file in the Google editor.
+2. Select an attached file.
+A new tab opens, displaying the selected attached file in the Google editor.

 Note: The Attached file menu displays the number of attached files of the document.